willtree8/MacroCode/README.md

 To open the menu, press `Ctrl`+`Q`.
 Then, type the appropriate code and hit enter!
 Then, MacroCode will execute the appropriate script.

 `999.txt` is included as an example.

+## Modification
+If you decide you want to add/change something, MacroCode.ahk is the source - go for it!